 Comparison of monthly weeding effort by:

-Weed types treated each month between July 2013 and June 2014
+Weed species treated each month between July 2011 and June 2012

-This graph shows how the relative effort required for different weed types and the total effort changed monthly across the year.
-It clearly indicates the big surge in effort required across late spring and summer to control Saffron Thistles and St. Johns Wort, the effort in Spring and Autumn to control Paterson's curse, and the peak in effort in Summer and Autumn to control Briars.
-Effort for many other weed types is distributed throughout the year, lessening in summer because of the demands to control the seasonal weed types.
+This graph shows how the relative effort required for different species and the total effort changed monthly across the year.
+It clearly indicates the big surge in effort required across late spring and summer to control Saffron Thistles and St. Johns Wort, whereas effort for many other species is distributed throughout the year, lessening in summer because of the demands to control the seasonal species.

 This graph shows how the relative effort required in each paddock changed across the year.

 This graph shows how the relative effort expended in different weed control methods changes across the year.
-Grubbing was spread throughout the year, scything and slashing peaked in summer to control the Saffron thistles, bagging of seed heads occurred primarily in summer and autumn to treat weeds that were not controlled before seed maturity, and spraying occurred from August to May, peaking in Spring and Autumn.
+Grubbing was spread throughout the year (with a peak before the spraying season kicked off), scything peaked in summer to control the limited Saffron thistles, bagging of seed heads occurred through summer and autumn to treat weeds that were not controlled before seed maturity, and spraying occurred throughout the year, but peaked in summer and autumn.